mxngls/maxh.site/src/2023_review.md

 The most remarkable reads were "The Dream Machine" by M. Mitchel Waldrop and "Oceanic" by Greg Egan.
 I mostly read books in short bursts during which I get totally immersed in whatever topic the book I am reading then deals with.
-I the time between I did not read too much.
-I intend to spend a less time online and a bit more reading books in the coming year.
+In the time between I tend to not read too much.
+I intend to spend a less time online and a bit more reading books in the coming year though.

 [^1]:   Of course tinkering with configuration files like this
         doesn't only have drawbacks.
 I learned quite a lot about Bash